After tooling around our GPS data the other day, I noticed a big empty spot where the Seven Hills and Hillburn-Torne-Sebago (HTS) trails are.

 We turned right onto Pine Meadow for just a bit then got on Seven Hills again for several nice views and finally a long, steep scramble down right before the junction with Reeves Meadow.
 I find scrambling fun when going up, less so while going down, and this one was no different.

-*Be sure to pick up the new 2012 version of Harriman-Bear Mountain Trails if you haven’t already.
-It notes where bridges are out from last year’s storm, many of which are located along the trails in the Pine Meadow Lake area.
+*Be sure to have a 2012 or later version of Harriman-Bear Mountain Trails.
+It notes where bridges are out from Hurricane Irene, many of which are located along the trails in the Pine Meadow Lake area.

 Parking: N41 10.447 W74 10.117 [Reeves Meadow Visitor Center]